Put-in-Bay Diary January 2015 Day By Day What Happened At Put-in-Bay!

 Put-in-Bay Diary -Sat., Jan.
 3rd – Rain and fog don’t stop the ferry from making the last runs of the season.
 The ferry is put to bed for the winter.
-Fireworks are shot off by the Miller downtown dock to mark the close of another season.
+The Miller downtown dock shoots off fireworks to mark the close of another season.
 The lake definitely wants to make ice.

 Put-in-Bay Diary-Sun., Jan.
-4th – The holidays are officially over and things can now get back to normal.
+4th – The holidays are officially over, and things can return to normal.

 Tues., Jan.
-6th – There’s ice pretty much all over lake around islands except on the lee side.
-Connie Drake sees the most amazing sight!
-Walking on Put-in-Bay Rd. near Jane Coates Trail, she heard a screech up above and there were two Bald Eagles about 40’ above her!
+6th – There’s ice almost all over the lake around the islands except on the Lee side.
+Connie Drake sees the most fantastic sight!
+Walking on Put-in-Bay Rd.
+Near Jane Coates Trail, she heard a screech up above, and there were two Bald Eagles about 40’ above her!
 It was a beautiful way to start her day!
-Rev. Mary Staley and members of St. Paul’s Episcopal Church ventured into the frigid day to celebrate Epiphany and complete Chalking of the Doors.
+Rev. Mary Staley and St. Paul’s Episcopal Church members ventured into the frigid day to celebrate Epiphany and complete Chalking of the Doors.
 A warm and welcoming reception, including dinner, was enjoyed at Amy and Peter Huston’s home afterward.

 Put-in-Bay Diary-Thurs., Jan 8th – With an overnight low near zero, ice is being made like crazy.

 Fri., Jan.
 9th – There’s a fresh coating of snow overnight, but the day is bright and sunny.
 The 2015 Put-in-Bay fishing season on ice begins when Shawn Dages, Travis Kowalski, and Jeff Jump plant the first huts in Stone’s Cove off the State Park.
 The winds are brisk from the west, and there’s still open water off the east side of the islands.